Two Simple Ways to Journal, Constructively.

 You must have structure to get the most benefit from a business journal.
 It cannot be a random stream of thought where you chronicle every detail of your business day.
 Leave unstructured thought for your personal journal.

 I recommend journaling by date or by subject.
 You may also choose to include Lessons Learned, Total Cost (in time or money) and Goals Achieved.
-Below are two examples of journals by date and by subject:

 Sample Business Journal by Date